nileshchakkarwar/js-fullstack/sheryians/backendDomination/01-nodeJS-notes.md

       - Client resources are used to unzip the bundle and run the template engine
       - Create the final html and then display
     2. In SSR
-      - EG normal website built using EJS and Django etc
+      - EG normal website built using EJS or Django etc
       - The templating engine sits on the server side
       - Server resources are used
       - final html is sent to the client
 <hr>
 - What are views?
   - In express project we create a folder names VIEWS
+  - This folder has to be in project root
+  - This name is recognised by the Express framework
   - This folder contains .ejs files
   - As we know ejs is nothing but html with super-power (templating)
 <hr>